glaunay/omega-topology-service/README.md

 #### Auto-rebuild interval

-If the automatic rebuild is not disabled (`-d` option), the service will try, every `max_days_before_renew` days, to rebuild trees from Couch database, in case it has been refreshed.
+If the automatic rebuild is not disabled (`-d` option), the service will try, every `max_days_before_renew` days, to rebuild trees from Couch database, in case they've been refreshed.

 ### Requests